 Throughout her career, Monahan has set records in some of the most stunning places on the planet.
-She’s swum through a rainstorm in Singapore, past the breathtaking beaches and cliffs of Sydney, with penguins in the Arctic Circle, and alongside icebergs in New Zealand.
+She’s swum through a rainstorm in Singapore, past the breathtaking beaches and cliffs of Sydney, with penguins in the Antarctic, and alongside icebergs in New Zealand.
 For long-distance swims, Monahan is accompanied by a small support team to keep her safe and on course; her longtime partner usually travels alongside her in a kayak to monitor her progress and document the journeys.
 These swims can be mentally and physically draining—a jellyfish sting once left her hand temporarily paralyzed during a swim in Alexandria, Egypt—and the trips take a lot of careful planning.
 For her final mile of the Ice Sevens Challenge, Monahan flew to South America three times before finding a spot that met the challenge’s specific requirements, finally achieving the feat by swimming the famed Beagle Channel in Patagonia.

 Plus, Monahan has to fit in training and traveling around the demands of a full-time career: earlier this year she started a new position as the U.S. head of campus recruitment for Scotiabank, after twelve years at Deloitte Consulting.
 “When you’re working really hard at your day job,” she says, “it gives you something to look forward to.”
 Her training regimen includes swimming some twenty miles per week in indoor pools, either before or after work.
 (As she notes, New York City’s rivers aren’t practical for daily training, both because the current is so strong and because doing so would require permission from maritime authorities.)
 She does swim outdoors at least once a week—in the Coney Island/Brighton Beach area—to stay acclimatized to the cold water, and also keeps in shape with yoga and high-intensity interval training.